return42/sphkerneldoc/linux_src_doc/include/drm/drm_dp_helper_h.rst

 received, the adapter will drop down to the size given by the partial response for this transaction only.

-Note that the aux helper code assumes that the .\ :c:func:`transfer`\  function only modifies the reply field of the drm_dp_aux_msg structure.
+Note that the aux helper code assumes that the .transfer() function only modifies the reply field of the drm_dp_aux_msg structure.
 The retry logic and i2c helpers assume this is the case.